-Opened since 1967, the Louis-Hyppolyte-La Fontaine is a highway - Highway 25, a bridge and a tunnel that runs over and under the St-Lawrence River and that connects the Island of Montreal to the south shore and the City of Longueuil.
+Opened since 1967, the Louis-Hyppolyte-La Fontaine is a highway - Highway 25, a bridge and a tunnel that runs over and under the St-Lawrence River.
+An highway and a tunnel that also connects the Island of Montreal to the South shore and the City of Longueuil.

-The Mercier-Hochelaga-Maisonneuve borough offers a multitude of local stores on its major commercial streets such as Beaubien, a major east-west street, Notre-Dame with a few shops but with no real commercial activity along with Sherbrooke, Hochelaga and Desormeaux streets.
+Mercier-Hochelaga-Maisonneuve offers a multitude of local stores on its major commercial streets such as Beaubien, a major East-West street.

 The vitality of the Sherbrooke Street is undeniable and is characterized by a diversified commercial activity and the presence of several institutions and offices.

 Hochelaga and Desormeaux are for current acquisitions, for frequent